Cathy347Le/react-hooks/README.md

   - Update useEffect - setUserInfo
   - Make sure fetchRandomData doesn't return results as a string - display as is (usually an object)
   - Function to capture the random user's info - getUserInfo
   - Use map array method on results since there will be multiple users.
-Learn about importance of keys.
+Learn about importance of keys
+  - Display data in a Table - React Tables
+    - Get basic table setup done.
+Use map method to setup the rows
+    - Install React bootstrap to style the table npm install react-bootstrap bootstrap@5.1.3

 #### Connect to an API - use FETCH